rfwlab/rfw/docs/articles/essentials/template-syntax.md

 # Template Syntax

-RTML is RFW's declarative, HTML-like language for describing user interfaces.
+RTML is rfw's declarative, HTML-like language for describing user interfaces.
 It extends standard markup with directives that connect the DOM to Go data and events.
 Templates are compiled to Go code so no parser runs in the browser.
-Browser integration currently relies on plain JavaScript; TypeScript builds are not supported yet, though a future release will expose a global `rfw` object to interact with RFW APIs directly.
+Browser integration currently relies on plain JavaScript; TypeScript builds are not supported yet, though a future release will expose a global `rfw` object to interact with rfw APIs directly.

 ## Variables, Commands and Constructors